Starbreeze acquires location-based VR company Enterspace

 "The Enterspace team brings technology and content that is very well suited for entertainment and that also have an educational touch," said Starbreeze CEO Bo Andersson Klint in a statement.
 "They have established experience from location-based entertainment and provide a concept ready for launch.
 We see that Enterspace fits our VR ecosystem perfectly and are looking forward to seeing the StarVR Virtual Reality HMD being utilized in their business."

 It’s worth noting as well that this isn’t Starbreeze’s first foray into location-based VR projects.
-The Sweedish company has dabbled in specialized VR centers in the past through a partnership with IMAX that aimed to land StarVR headsets in IMAX's VR centers.
+The Swedish company has dabbled in specialized VR centers in the past through a partnership with IMAX that aimed to land StarVR headsets in IMAX's VR centers.